Academic Infraction Policy

 A student charged with an academic infraction is entitled to notice of the charges, an opportunity to be heard and an opportunity to appeal an academic disciplinary decision to the dean of Columbia University Vagelos College of Physicians and Surgeons (P&S).

-Ordinarily, an academic infraction disciplinary proceeding begins with a written communication from the Office of the Dean of Students requiring the student to attend a disciplinary hearing to respond to a specified charge.
-(In rare cases, the proceeding may begin with an oral communication requiring the presence of the student at a hearing.)
-The hearing is held before a committee comprised of the senior associate dean for student affairs and two other members of P&S faculty, appointed by the P&S dean or his designee.
-The hearing is a fact-finding, not an adversarial courtroom-type, proceeding; the student need not be present to hear other witnesses and there is no formal cross examination of witnesses or objecting to evidence.
+Faculty, staff or students with concerns that a student has committed an academic infraction should contact the course director or the Senior Associate Dean of Student Affairs.
+Students may instead report concerns through the Student Honor Code Committee.
+Based on the information provided to the Senior Associate Dean of Student Affairs, an academic infraction disciplinary proceeding may then follow.
+An academic infraction disciplinary proceeding begins with a written communication from the Senior Associate Dean of Student Affairs requiring the student to attend a disciplinary hearing to respond to a specified charge.
+The hearing is held, in collaboration with the Columbia University Office of Student Conduct and Community Standards (SCCS) before a committee comprised of three members of the VP&S faculty, appointed by the P&S dean or his designee.
+The Senior Associate Dean of Student Affairs is ex officio and non-voting.
+The OSCCS provides note taking at the hearing.
+The hearing is a fact-finding proceeding; the student need not be present to hear other witnesses and there is no formal cross examination of witnesses or objecting to evidence.
 In addition, although students are always free to consult an attorney, they may not have an attorney present during a disciplinary hearing or at any appeal.

-The student is informed of the evidence that led to the charges against him or her and asked to respond.
-The student may offer his or her own evidence.
-This includes the student’s own appearance at the hearing and may include the appearance by others (witnesses) on his or her behalf and any written submission or relevant documents the student may wish to submit.
+The student is informed of the evidence that led to the charges against him or her and asked to respond in the hearing.
+The student may request witnesses to appear on his or her behalf and may submit relevant documents or information.

-After the disciplinary committee has heard the student and others and considered all the evidence, it reaches a determination and the senior associate dean for student affairs notifies the student in writing of that decision.
-If the student is found to have committed an academic infraction, the penalty can include failing and repeating the course, censure, additional remediation coursework, probation, suspension, dismissal, or any combination of these.
+After the disciplinary committee has heard the student and others and considered all the evidence, it reaches a determination, and consults with the Office of SCCS regarding sanctions.
+The Senior Associate Dean of Student Affairs notifies the student in writing of that decision.
+If the student is found to have committed an academic infraction, the penalty can include failing and repeating the course, additional remediation coursework, probation, suspension, dismissal, or any combination of these.